 No contact orders, commonly known as restraining orders, are directions from a court specifying the type of contact a person can make with another person, family home, or child.
 No contact orders are often issued in cases of domestic violence or assault on family member.
-Understanding how no contact orders are created and enforced are important to the protected person and the restrained person.
+Understanding how no contact orders are created and enforced is important to the protected person and the restrained person.

 Obtaining A No Contact Order

 The most common steps for obtaining a no contact order are:

 - Apply to the court for a temporary restraining order.
 This requires an application in the county where you live or the abuser lives.